 When Sex Doesn’t Sell: Marketing for Erotica, Sexuality, and Romance Authors

 Whoever came up with the phrase “sex sells” definitely wasn’t a sex writer.
 There’s this strange phenomenon where non-sexual products can use sexual undertones to increase sales, but marketing actual sexual books?
 Basically a gag order, and not in the fun way.
-We’re excluded from traditional media and events, and even censored or silenced on social media.
-What’s an erotica or sex author to do?
+Sexuality authors are excluded from traditional media and events, and often not able to advertise on social media platforms.
+What’s an erotica or sexuality author to do?

 We’ll cover in-depth tips and tactics for marketing your writing.
 Learn how to get mainstream media coverage for your books, and find out how to make the most of your social media presence.
 Get hands-on advice and strategy for creating your own personalized zero-budget marketing plan.
 What you do is important—let’s make sure your voice is heard.